10darts/documentation/overview/options.rst

         Amount of opened push notifications, expressed in percentage, that will make 10darts algorithms determine the campaign as relevant and trigger the next level of notifications.

     Campaign activity relevance (in percentage) threshold
-        Level of message content interaction increase, in the campaign and expressed in percentage, that will make 10darts algorithms determine the campaign as relevant and trigger the next level of notifications.
+        Level of push notification interaction increase in the campaign and expressed in percentage, that will trigger the Activity Relevance Threshold.

     Minimum size of the control group in Geo Ripple Minimum number of users that determine a control group.
 A control group is the users within a user target that meet a certain criteria and based on their level of interaction with the notification, determine that 10darts expands that notification to the rest of the target group.